 Bio

 Nancy McArthur is an actor, singer-songwriter and teaching artist based in New York City.
-She was born in Washington D.C. and raised between West Virginia, Europe and Southeast Asia.
+She was born in Washington D.C., raised overseas in Europe and Southeast Asia, and spent most childhood summers in a small West Virginia town by the Potomac river.

 Nancy holds a BFA in Drama from Tisch School of the Arts’ Experimental Theatre Wing and Stonestreet Studios.